SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 Review the **Inventory** domain model and note the JPA annotations on this class. **@Entity** marks the class as a JPA entity, **@Table** customizes the table creation process by defining a table name and database constraint and **@Id** marks the primary key for the table.

-Examine `modernize-apps/inventory/src/main/resources/application.properties` to see  the database connection details for this project.
-Also note that the configurations uses `modernize-apps/inventory/src/main/resources/META-INF/load.sql` to import initial data into the database.
 When using Hibernate ORM in Quarkus, you don’t need to have a `persistence.xml` resource to configure it.

 Using such a classic configuration file is an option, but unnecessary unless you have specific advanced needs; so we’ll see first how Hibernate ORM can be configured without a `persistence.xml` resource.